 What is a working group?

-Working groups require a core group of at least two fellows and one graduate student, who take primary responsibility for organizing the working group, planning topics for discussion, inviting speakers from outside the university, and providing opportunities for MI faculty and graduate students to present work-in-progress.
+Working groups require a core group of at least two MI fellows and one graduate student, who take primary responsibility for organizing the working group, planning topics for discussion, inviting speakers from outside the university, and providing opportunities for MI faculty and graduate students to present work-in-progress.
 Working groups must meet regularly over the course of the academic year (typically four times a semester), and they should be open to everyone in the MI community, subject to appropriate limits of size.
 Where appropriate faculty and graduate students from other institutions may participate through Skype, Zoom, or any other means.
 Working groups may invite visitors to make additional presentations to a wider university audience (in some cases as part of the MI Thursday lecture series if scheduling permits it).
 Successful working groups are encouraged to apply for renewed funding in successive years (to be eligible for renewal consideration, the group’s annual report must have been submitted by the deadline).

 What are the core goals of the groups?

 - Support faculty and graduate student research and scholarship